andypiper/fivebyfive/README.md

 Multilingual code for a 01Space 5x5 Neopixel RISC V board (ESP32-C3FH4 with USB-C) - sometimes called a "bedazzled" ESP32-C3!

+## Background

 It all started with [this Tweet from @GeekMomProjects](https://twitter.com/GeekMomProjects/status/1479210241807900676)...

+Now, the goal of this project is to aggregate information, and different examples, to enable the community to learn about and use the ESP32-C3FH4-RGB board, created by [01Space](https://github.com/01Space).

 ## Images